Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrProtectionContainer.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmRecoveryServicesAsrProtectionContainer** cmdlet gets protection containers for the current Azure Site Recovery vault.
+The **Get-AzureRmRecoveryServicesAsrProtectionContainer** cmdlet gets Azure Site Recovery protection containers in the Recovery Services vault.
-A protection container is a logical container for protected objects such as virtual machines.
+A protection container is a logical container for protectable(discovered) and protected objects such as virtual machines.
-Protection policies define replication settings for protected items and can be associated with a protection container and applied to a protected entity.
+Replication policies define replication settings for protected items and can be associated with a protection container and applied to a protectable item.

 ## EXAMPLES